CheckiO-Missions/checkio-mission-network-attack/info/total.md

 ```
 **How it is used:**

-This concept shows how to model and examine various network configurations.
+This concept shows how to model and examine various network configurations, the spread of disease or dissemination of rumors.
+Given the right inspiration, you could even recreate a well known havking mini game from one of our favorite AAA titles.
-The idea does not only apply to computer networks however,
-it can also be a model for the spread of disease or dissemination of rumors.

 **Precondition:**
 ```python